 - Prepare snacks and drinks.
 Yes, ok, I’m one of “those” mothers–no matter what I do, it seems that the moment we get in the car, my kids are dying of thirst or begging for a snack.
 So I’ll try to lay out a few easy snacks to take, like a non-spill container of puffs, a banana, and water bottles for quick grab-and-go.

-- On those nights you’re really cramped for time.
-If you’re feeling very desperate, have them sleep in their clothes.
-At the very least, on mornings when I need some extra help, I’ll put the baby to sleep in a shirt he can wear for the morning.
+- On those nights you’re really cramped for time… have them sleep in their clothes, if you’re feeling very desperate.
+At the very least, for mornings when I’ll need extra help, I’ll put the baby to sleep in a shirt he can wear the next day.
 No shame in my game!